A human is a natural optical lens that helps us see real-life objects with exact color distinctions.

 A concave lens is a diverging lens that helps people view objects at large distances if they are dealing with Myopia; however, for people dealing with hypermetropia, a converging lens, convex lens is used, which we will discuss in this article.

-We will also discuss the application of concave lens with the uses of concave and convex lens.
+We will also discuss the application of concave lenses with the uses of a concave and convex lens.